xiahualiu/MyBlog/content/posts/BEV-Tasks.md

 draft: false
 ---

-This file is the TODO list for the Bearcat EV software team, and all I/O document.
+This file is the TODO list for the Bearcat EV software team, and also the I/O document.

 ## State machine